-“Have plenty of writing utensils and things to write on,” adds Yoel Joa, the former assistant director of orientation and new student programs — now the assistant director of resident life — at Oakland University in Rochester.
+“Have plenty of writing utensils and things to write on,” adds Yoel Joa, the former assistant director of resident life — at Oakland University in Rochester.
 Writing physically not your thing?
 A tablet can be especially helpful, he says.

 Speaking of electronic devices, don’t get stuck with a dead laptop, phone or tablet.
 Joa advises students to bring along extra chargers.

 Also important: the right gear for toting around all of your supplies for class.
 “I like having a really good bag, like a sturdy backpack (or) laptop case,” Myers says.
 It can hold all the essentials and keep students organized.

 As Myers points out, commuters don’t have a dorm room in which to stash their textbooks after class.
 Try using your car as a “locker” of sorts.
 He recommends keeping a small tub or basket in the trunk of your car where you can leave your textbooks between classes.

 There are some extra costs associated with commuting.
 There’s no dining plan, and students have to have a place to leave their car for the day if they drive themselves.

 Figure out if parking is included in your tuition, if you have to pay by day or at a meter, or if it’s more cost efficient to buy a parking pass for a school lot.
 Scope out the areas you plan to park.
 Have change in case you have to park at a meter, Joa says.